zps-io/zps/README.md

 - Repositories are multi-vendor from the start
 - Repositories should support import work flows

+- Packages may be automatically added to channels based on defined metadata queries

 #### Platform and Architectures

 - Architecture support will be limited to amd64 (initially) and arm64 (eventually)